top of page

 • Use Power Point format.
 To avoid incompatibility problems, limited use of animation is recommended.

-• Competitors will be required to send a PDF copy of their presentation to the judging coordinator a few days prior to the conference to help facilitate judging.
+• Student presenters will be required to send a PDF copy of their presentation to the judging coordinator a few days prior to the conference (Deadline to be sent upon acceptance) to help facilitate judging.

-• Bring a copy of your presentation on a USB memory stick to the conference.
+• Both student and general oral presenters will need to bring a copy of their presentation on a USB memory stick to the conference.

 POSTER PRESENTATION FORMAT AND INSTRUCTIONS:

 • Posters must be 4’ (height) x 3’ (width), portrait format.
 The header should include the title, authors and institution where the work was conducted.
-Photos of the student presenting the poster also can be included on the right side of the header.
+Photos of the presenting author can be included on the right side of the header.

-• Student competitors must be present at the poster during the designated judging time and for the second half of the lunch break.
+• Student competitors must be present at the poster during the designated judging time and during the morning and afternoon breaks.
+General poster presenters are encouraged but are not required to be present at their posters during the breaks.

-• For the student competition only, a PDF copy of your poster must be sent to the judging coordinator by email (ontariopmc@gmail.com) 1 week prior to the conference so judges can review poster content in advance.
+• For the student competition only, a PDF copy of your poster must be sent to the judging coordinator by email (instructions to follow) approximately 1 week prior to the conference (deadline to be sent upon acceptance) so judges can review poster content in advance.
 Failure to submit a copy of your poster by this time will result in disqualification from the competition.

 • Posters can be set up on the board displaying your assigned Poster Number beginning at 8:00 am on November 7 and must remain in place until afternoon coffee is over.
 Any posters not claimed at the end of the conference will be removed and discarded by organizers unless other arrangements have been made.